 Solid Red Indicates the access point has malfunctioned.
 1 Power/Status Blinking Red This LED will blink during boot-up.
-Solid Green Indicates that the DAP-2622 is working properly.
+Solid Green Indicates that the DAP-2610 is working properly.

-2 LAN (PoE) Port Connect to a Power over Ethernet (PoE) switch or router via an Ethernet cable.
-3 Lan (PoE Out) Port Gigabit RJ-45 port for data and PSE out.
-4 Ethernet LAN Port Gigabit RJ-45 port for data.
-5 Reset Button Press and hold for five seconds to reset the access point to the factory default settings.
-Press and hold for ten seconds to reboot the access point.

-Basic Installation Hardware Setup

-To power the access point, you can use one of the following 2 methods:

-Method 1 - Use if you have a PoE switch or router
+2 Power Receptor Connect the supplied power adapter.
+3 LAN (PoE) Port Connect to a Power over Ethernet (PoE) switch or router via an Ethernet cable.
+4 Reset Button Press and hold for five seconds to reset the access point to the factory default settings.
+Press and hold for one second to reboot the access point.
+Basic Installation Hardware Setup To power on the DAP-2610, you can use ONE of the following methods: - 1.
+Plug one end of your Ethernet cable into the LAN port of the DAP-2610, and the other end into a port on a 802.3af PoE switch. - 2.
+Separately purchase a DPE-301GI PoE injector if you need to connect the Access Point without a 802.3af PoE Switch. - 3.
+Separately purchase a power adaptor to plug into the power receptor of the DAP-2610 Configure the Access Point

-Method 2 - Use if you have a PoE injector and do not have a PoE-capable switch or router

-Method 1 - PoE with PoE Switch or Router

-Plug in one end of your Ethernet cable into the LAN port of the DAP-2622's back panel, and the other end into the port on a switch.

-Configure the Access Point

-- 1. Connect the access point and your computer to the same PoE switch.
-Manage the access point from the computer. - 2.
-Enter dap2622.local in the address field of your browser. - 3.
-Log in to the Administration Web pages.
-The default login information is: Username: admin Password: admin
+To set up and manage the DAP-2610, use one of the following methods: 1.
+Connect the access point and your computer to the same PoE switch.
+Manage the access point from the computer.
+Enter dap2610.local in the address field of your browser.
+Log in to the Administration user interface.
+The default login information is: Username: admin Password: admin 2.
+Connect the access point and your computer via DPE-301GI PoE injector.
+Manage the access point from the computer.
+Enter dap2610.local in the address field of your browser.
+Log in to the Administration user interface.
+The default login information is: Username: admin Password: admin 3.
+Connect the access point and your computer to the same network switch.
+Manage the access point from the computer.
+Enter dap2610.local in the address field on your browser.
+Log in to the Administration user interface.
+The default login information is: Username: admin Password: admin Setup Wizard The first login instance displays the System Settings window which requires a change in password.

-Method 2 - PoE without PoE Switch or Router

-- 1. Connect one end of an Ethernet cable into the Data In port on the PoE base unit (not included) and the other end into one port on your switch, router, or computer. - 2.
-Connect one end of an Ethernet cable into the P+Data Out port on the PoE base unit and the other end into the LAN (PoE) port on the access point. - 3.
-Use the supplied power adapter.
-Connect the power adapter to the Power In receptor on the PoE adapter. - 4.
-Connect the power cable to the power adapter and then connect the other end into a power outlet. - 5.
-Enter dap2622.local in the address field of your browser. - 6.
-Log in to the Administration Web pages.
-The default login information is: Username: admin

-Password: admin

-Setup Wizard

-The first login instance displays the System Settings window which requires you to change the password used to access the web UI.
 Additional settings include the System Time and System Country functions.
 After logging in to the user interface, fill in the New Password and Confirm New Password fields.
 In the System Time function, select Using Network Time Protocol (NTP) or Manually to define the system time.
 If required, click the Daylight Saving Offset drop-down menu and select the value (minutes).